awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

 Replace `my-cluster` with the name of your cluster and then run the following command\.

 ```
-aws eks create-addon \
+aws eks create-addon --cluster-name my-cluster --addon-name coredns --resolve-conflicts OVERWRITE
-    --cluster-name my-cluster \
-    --addon-name coredns \
-    --resolve-conflicts OVERWRITE
 ```

-If you remove the `--resolve-conflicts OVERWRITE` option and any of the Amazon EKS add\-on settings conflict with your existing settings, then creating the add\-on fails, and you receive an error message to help you resolve the conflict\.
+If you remove the **\-\-resolve\-conflicts OVERWRITE** option and any of the Amazon EKS add\-on settings conflict with your existing settings, then creating the add\-on fails, and you receive an error message to help you resolve the conflict\.
 Before specifying this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to manage, because those settings are overwritten with this option\.
 For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.

 ------